edsponsler/sommas/README.md

     * **In WSL Ubuntu:** Follow the official instructions to [install the gcloud CLI on Debian/Ubuntu](https://cloud.google.com/sdk/docs/install#deb).

 2.  **Authenticate from WSL:**
-    * From your active WSL terminal in VS Code, run the following command.
+    * You need to perform two separate authentications: one for the `gcloud` CLI tool itself, and one for your application code.
+    * **For the `gcloud` CLI:** This authorizes you to run `gcloud` commands in the terminal.
 The `--no-browser` flag is crucial as it prevents WSL from trying (and failing) to open a browser window.
         ```bash
         gcloud auth login --no-browser
         ```
     * This command will output a long `gcloud auth ...` command. **Copy this entire command**.
     * Open a standard **Windows Command Prompt (CMD)**, paste the copied command, and press Enter.
     * This will launch a browser window on your Windows desktop.
 Complete the login and grant the necessary permissions.
+    * **For your Application Code (ADC):** This creates a credential file that your Python script will automatically find and use.
+        ```bash
+        gcloud auth application-default login --no-browser
+        ```
+    * You will need to repeat the same copy/paste process into a Windows CMD to complete the browser-based login.

 3.  **Set Your Project:**
     * Once authentication is complete, return to your WSL terminal.
 Tell `gcloud` which project to work on.
 Replace `your-project-id` with your actual GCP Project ID.